starchildluke/centiskorch/src/content/nicknames/ariados.md

 My methodology for nicknames is as follows:

 * I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
-* I may use generative AI for inspiration.
-I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
-* I'll usually list my inspiration for a nickname so you know where they came from
+* I'll usually list my inspiration for a nickname so you know where they came from.

 With all that said, let's look at those Ariados nicknames!